ranveerjaat989/Clock/README.md

-# demo
+# Clock
-This is my first Git Repository.
+This is a Clock with digital clock.
-Author -Rana Ram